clefayomide/ip-tracker/README.md

 ## Overview

-Api's are very important part of a frontend developer job, most of the time as a FE dev you are speaking to various api in one project or the other.
+Api's are very important part of every frontend application, most of the time as a FE dev you are connecting to various api in one project or the other.
 Learning about Api's, i decided to use what i've learnt so far to build a web based ip tracker using [ipify](https://ipify.org) public Api.

 ### The goal